timothystewart6/mostawesomebot/README.md

 # MostAwesomeBot

 This is most awesome bot.
 We built this live on twitch.
+Be excellent to each other.

 See the [twitch clip](https://clips.twitch.tv/ThankfulCuteHamsterKevinTurtle) from event.